MITLibraries/alma-sapinvoices/README.md

 is a CLI command that will create four sample invoices in the sandbox.
 To do this:
   1. Run `pipenv run sap create-sandbox-data`.
 You should get a final log message saying there are four invoices ready for manual approval in Alma.
-  2. Go to the Alma sandbox UI > Acquisitions module > Review (Invoice) > Unassigned tab.
+  2. Go to the Alma sandbox UI > Acquisitions module > Approve (Invoice) > Unassigned tab.
 There should be four invoices listed whose numbers start with TestSAPInvoice.
-  3. For each of those invoices, click on it and then click "Save and Continue".
-They will now show up in the Waiting For Approval Invoices queue.
-  4. From that queue, using the three dots to the right of each invoice, choose "Edit" and then click "Approve" in the upper right corner.
+  3. For each of those invoices, using the three dots to the right of each invoice, choose "Edit" and then click "Approve" in the upper right corner.
-  5. Once the invoices have been approved, they are ready to be paid and will be retrieved and processed using the llama sap-invoices CLI command.
+  4. Once the invoices have been approved, they are ready to be paid and will be retrieved and processed using the llama sap-invoices CLI command.

 Note that sample invoices will remain in the Alma sandbox in the "Waiting to be Sent"